How To Remove Aphids On Tomato Plants

-Their piercing bites can transmit viral disease, and a severe infestation can cause curling, yellow leaves and a loss of production of tomatoes.
+Their piercing bites can transmit viral disease, and a severe infestation can cause curling, yellow leaves, and a loss of production of tomatoes.

-Aphids don’t just parasitize tomatoes, they can be found on most fruits and vegetables as well as landscaping plants like flowers, shrubs, and trees.
+Aphids don’t just parasitize tomatoes, they can be found on most fruits and vegetables as well as on landscaping plants like flowers, shrubs, and trees.

 These pests are very easy to identify.
 To control them, you can use various methods.
 We will explain how to control aphids without harming the plants.